myConsciousness/atproto.dart/lexicons/com/atproto/admin/defs.md

 | **height** | integer | - | ✅ | - |
 | **length** | integer | - | ✅ | - |

+## #reviewOpen

+**TOKEN**: Moderator review status of a subject: Open.
+Indicates that the subject needs to be reviewed by a moderator

+## #reviewEscalated

+**TOKEN**: Moderator review status of a subject: Escalated.
+Indicates that the subject was escalated for review by a moderator

+## #reviewClosed

+**TOKEN**: Moderator review status of a subject: Closed.
+Indicates that the subject was already reviewed and resolved by a moderator

 ## #modEventTakedown

 Take down a subject permanently or temporarily